larfingshnew/3d-controller-overlay/README.md

 - Run windows_build.bat

 Linux: (Debian based, Ubuntu, Mint, etc.)
-- If you want to use my install scripts you will need bear (it just updates the compile_commands.json each time it builds)\
+- If you want to use my build script you will need bear (it just updates the compile_commands.json each time it builds)\
     sudo apt-get install bear\
     Or, you can just take bear out of the build script.